-Columbus Day is often referred to as a day to celebrate Italian culture and Italian American heritage.
+Columbus Day is often referred to as celebrating Italian culture and Italian American heritage.

 Some states have a Columbus Day parade.

-Columbus Day is sometimes referred to as Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.
+Columbus Day is sometimes called Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.

-The Poem 1492 written by Jean Marzollo is a poem that many school children hear to learn about Christopher Columbus’s voyage to America.
+The Poem 1492, written by Jean Marzollo, is a poem many school children hear to learn about Christopher Columbus’s voyage to America.
 Please read the poem below

 “In fourteen hundred ninety-two